-Matera and Alberobello are probably the two most unique villages in Italy.
-Day trips depart every day from Bari.
-However, in order to make the most of it, a road trip would be the best choice.
+Matera and Alberobello are probably the two most unique villages in Italy and despite day trips departing every day from Bari, we think a road trip around Puglia would be the best choice.
 Furthermore, I learnt that visiting these two magical villages is just the beginning of the adventure.

 I went to Puglia looking for a region of adventure and nature activities.
 However, I ended up getting lost in two of the most fascinating places I´ve ever been.
 Puglia is not just a place for some views.
 This Italian region hides two of the most culturally important cities in the country: Matera and Alberobello.
 They are simply wonders of civilization – and not only because of its Roman history.

 Charming villages instead of hectic cities

 If you are planning a road trip to Matera and Alberobello, Bari is probably the place to start.
 The Puglisi capital is not only the largest city in the area, but also the perfect spot if you are planning to prepare everything.
 Budget airlines fly there for less than 10 EUR in low season and with several rental companies competing for customers, prices tend to be less expensive than in other cities like Brindisi or Lecce.

 Inside Tip: Rent your vehicle at the airport.
 You will avoid annoying and long transfers, as well the hectic cities.

 Landing in Bari doesn´t necessarily mean you have to stay in Bari.
 The city is extremely dirty and as many Italian cities, some areas are not safe.
 Keep in mind that Italy has some of the most beautiful and charming villages in the world.
 Why spending the nights in a city when you can rent a small house in one of its many cozy towns.